Michael Wilding (writer): Writing career

-He became known for his creative writing work in the late 1960s, when he was one of the leading lights of the "new writing" movement, whose members were influential in revitalising Australian literature.
+He was a creative writer associated with the "new writing" movement, whose members played a significant role in revitalizing Australian literature.
 His work was later described as "exciting and innovative" by Ross Fitzgerald in The Australian.

 He has published many novels and short story collections, and has had his stories published widely in anthologies.
 His most widely referenced work has been the short story magazine, Tabloid Story, which he co-founded with Frank Moorhouse and Carmel Kelly in 1972 and which ran for 33 issues, until 1974.

-For many years he was Australian editor of Stand, the UK quarterly edited by Jon Silkin and Lorna Tracy, introducing the work of Robert Adamson, Peter Carey and Vicki Viidikas to the UK.